 1. Visit the Orange County Assessment Appeals website to fill out an online assessment appeal.
-You may do this until September 17, 2012.
 This form is self-guided and walks through through each step of appealing your property value assessment.

 4. Even if you use the online assessment appeal forms, you have to mail or hand carry your completed application to the Clerk of the Board.

 5. If you have questions, the Clerk of the Board website (found at the top of the page here) has a lot of information on this process.
 A list of contact numbers for their offices can be found here.